Chill-Sam/Rust/README.md

 05-currency : Currency converter between SEK and EUR : Finished

 06-topdown-triangle : prints a triangle from a value : Finished

+07-bottomup-triangle : prints a triangle from a value : Finished

+08-odd-triangle : prints a triangle with only odd rows : Finished

+09-random-func : runs a random function : Finished